Acupressure Therapy to Boost Fertility

 Called ‘Mansion Cottage’, it is located in the pelvis, at the centre of the creased area where your leg connects to your body.
 It helps with erectile dysfunction.

 You can easily and safely try acupressure at home.
 However, it is ideal to take initial guidance from a professional to get trained about the exact pressure points and cun measurements.
-Usually, one cun is approximately 1 centimetre, as already mentioned before.
+Usually, one cun is approximately 1 centimetre.
 It is a fulfilling experience if you do it with your partner as well.

 Here is our guidance: